5 Ways To Teach Tens and Ones In First Grade

 Use base ten locks like these with storage bins or students to use when you are teaching tens and ones in first grade.

 When we worked on place value activities, every child had their own tub to work with, making this simple to use in our daily routine.
-Labeling the bins by number means that each of your students can keep track of their own tub and use them at their desks or during small groups, as needed.
-Base ten blocks are essential as you begin to work on comparing and ordering numbers as well.
-These are an absolute must in my book!
+Labeling the bins by number means that each of your students can keep track of their own tub and use it at their desks or during small groups, as needed.

 This Place Value Bingo game is a great way to engage students in practicing place value skills.